ampproject/amp.dev/content/docs/tutorials/converting/resolving-errors.md

 The mandatory tag 'link rel=canonical' is missing or incorrect.
 </pre>

-Every AMP document needs to have a link referencing the canonical page.
-The canonical page can be the AMP page itself or a non-AMP page.
-In this tutorial, the original HTML article is the canonical page.
-We'll learn more about canonical linking in [Making your page discoverable](/docs/tutorials/converting/discoverable.html).
+Every AMP document needs to have a link referencing the "canonical" version of that document.
+We'll learn more about what canonical pages are and different approaches to canonical linking in the [Making your page discoverable](/docs/tutorials/converting/discoverable.html) step of this tutorial.

+For this tutorial we'll consider the original HTML article that we're converting to be the canonical page.

 Go ahead and **add** the following code below the `<meta charset="utf-8" />` tag: